chenfeiyi/PBACalib/README.md

   ### Description

 - This is the original work on livox-camera extrinsic calibration.
 The corresponding paper is " Feiyi.
 Chen, Liang.
 Li, Shuyang.
 Zhang, Jin.
 Wu and Lujia.
-Wang, "[PBACalib: Targetless Extrinsic Calibration for High-Resolution LiDAR-Camera System Based on Plane-Constrained Bundle Adjustment," in IEEE Robotics and Automation Letters, 2022, doi: 10.1109/LRA.2022.3226026.](https://ieeexplore.ieee.org/abstract/document/9968080/)".
+Wang, "[PBACalib: Targetless Extrinsic Calibration for High-Resolution LiDAR-Camera System Based on Plane-Constrained Bundle Adjustment," in IEEE Robotics and Automation Letters, 2022.](https://ieeexplore.ieee.org/abstract/document/9968080/)".
 - This work is implemented by Matlab.
 <img src="matlab/figures/overview.png" width = "60%" alt="Overview" align=center />

 ### Project structure

-**├─matlab**                  The code to perform calibration
+**├─matlab**                &emsp;&emsp;  The code to perform calibration
-**│  ├─colmap**              Related tools to process the data exported from colamp
+**│  ├─colmap**              &emsp; Related tools to process the data exported from colamp
-**│  ├─LM_solver**
+**│  ├─LM_solver
-**│  │  ├─jocbian **
+│  │  ├─jocbian
-**│  │  └─obj  **
+│  │  └─obj
-**│  └─utils **
+│  └─utils
-**├─ros_ws **                  The related cpp code to collect the data for the calibration
+├─ros_ws**                &emsp;&emsp;   The related cpp code to collect the data for the calibration
-**└─shell **                      Shell scripts to perform SFM, which will call the exec files in colmap
+**└─shell**                &emsp;&emsp;&emsp;      Shell scripts to perform SFM, which will call the exec files in colmap

 ### Data Preparation